macbeth-byui/CS246_Class/FAQ/Week4_FAQ.md

     .DS_Store
     out/

+When you use Android Studio and IntelliJ (along with other tools), the tool will frequently create a default .gitignore for you.
+When you use a tool, you should let the tool generate the .gitignore for you.

 **Threading**

 Threading is used whenever you want to concurrently do 2 or more things in software.
 Possible scenarios include: